 This document describes snoozes, which let you prevent Cloud Monitoring from creating alerts and issuing notifications during specific time periods.
 Alerts, also called incidents, record the violation of an alerting policy.
+You can create and manage your snoozes by using the Google Cloud console, the Google Cloud CLI, and the Cloud Monitoring API.

-When to snooze notifications
+When to snooze alerting policies

 The following table describes the relationship between the status of a condition in a single-condition alerting policy and when incidents are created and notifications are sent: